AouroraNt/Personality_detection-using-the-Big-5-Personality-Test/README.md

 ## The Big Five

 The Big five personality traits is a proposed grouping of personality traits.
-The traits fall into the falling 5 categories :
+The traits fall into the falling 5 categories:

 - openness to exprerience
 - conscientiousness